arianeziehn/reorder_window_joins/src/main/resources/README.md

 R2000070,1543622400000,67.27777777777777,8.0
 ```
 ### Source
-The data was publicly available on 𝑚𝐶𝐿𝑂𝑈𝐷, where we extracted various samples as CSV files.
-The data sets used for our experiments are available on the [TUBCloud](https://tubcloud.tu-berlin.de/s/myMHrc5Hi6MtSMa).
+The data was publicly available on 𝑚𝐶𝐿𝑂𝑈𝐷, where we extracted various samples as CSV files, which we use for correctness and completeness validation of our transformation rules in this Repository.
 In this repository, we provide two small CSV files with one sensor each and one sample of the QnV-Data stream with multiple sensors:

 - (1) R2000070 (QnV_R2000070)